 Since the implementation of the “kill switch” last year, iPhone robbery-related crimes have dropped significantly across the world.
 In a report released by the New York Times, iPhone theft in London has fallen 24%, San Francisco by 38%, and New York by 19%.

 When compared against last year these are great improvements and all signs point to the addition of the kill switch.
-Especially when you consider that other mobile related thefts are still in the rise or have remained the same.
-Even as the number of iPhones in use continue to rise, the number of thefts have dropped thanks to the remote kill switch feature.
+Especially when you consider that other mobile related thefts are still on the rise or have remained the same.
+Even as the number of iPhones in use continues to rise, the number of thefts have dropped thanks to the remote kill switch feature.

 How to Setup and Use the Kill Switch